 On May 6, 2021, the Sponsor received 5,750,000 of the Company's Class B ordinary shares (the "Founder Shares") in exchange for the payment of \$25,000 of deferred offering costs.
-On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor held 4,312,500 founder shares.
-On November 22, 2021, we issued 690,000 founder shares to the Sponsor with such issue being made by way of a bonus share issue for no consideration.
-Following the bonus share issuance, our Sponsor holds an aggregate of 5,002,500 founder shares.
+On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor holds 4,312,500 founder shares.
 The purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the number of founder shares issued.
 As such, our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering).
 If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable with respect to our Class B ordinary shares immediately prior to the consummation of the offering in such amount as to maintain the ownership of founder shares our sponsor at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Our sponsor does not intend to purchase any units in this offering.
-Our sponsor will surrender and forfeit 150,000 founder shares, and the representative has agreed to purchase 150,000 founder shares for an aggregate purchase price of \$500,000, in connection with the closing of this offering.
+Our sponsor may surrender and forfeit up to 225,000 founder shares, and the representative has agreed to purchase up to 225,000 founder shares for an aggregate purchase price of up to \$750,000, in connection with the closing of this offering.
 The founder shares (including the Class A ordinary shares issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.